samlaf/samlaf.github.io/README.md

 ```
 bundle exec jekyll serve --livereload --drafts
 ```
-or just use use the `Jekyll Run` vscode extension and run `jekyll start` Then view the website by visiting
+or just use the `Jekyll Run` vscode extension and run `jekyll start` Then view the website by visiting
 ```
 localhost:4000